 If you have any traffic concerns or requests, please contact the City's Traffic Engineer, Sam Hasenin at: 760.643.5411 or by e-mail at email@example.com.
 The Traffic Engineering Division will evaluate all requests and follow up in 4 to 6 weeks to report on the results of the evaluation.

-- For maintenance issues, e.g. flashing red traffic signal, knocked down street sign, contact the Public Work Department at 760.639.6177.
+- For maintenance and after hours issues, e.g. flashing red traffic signal, knocked down street sign, contact the Public Work Department at 760.639.6177.

 Average Daily Traffic Volumes (ADT)

 The City has adopted a Traffic Calming Program as a means of addressing concerns about the speed of traffic through residential areas.
 The program involves a four phase process which begins with the implementation of less intrusive measures, such as distribution of educational literature and increased enforcement.
 More extensive or costly measures involving construction of various roadway features, such as speed humps or roadway channelization, can only be considered as a final option if other measures have not proved effective.

 Traffic Control Plans are required for any construction activity or special event that will disrupt traffic flow on city streets, and must be prepared in accordance with the CA MUTCD and the San Diego Regional Standard Drawings.
 The traffic control plans must be prepared by a licensed traffic control company or a licensed Traffic Engineer.

 Traffic control plans for construction are normally submitted as part of an Encroachment application through the Engineering Department.
 Contact 760.643.5383 for more information on Encroachment.

 Traffic control plans for special events are submitted with a special event permit through the Human Resources/Risk Management Department.
 Special Events: 760.643.5377.